 Now, let the adventure begin!

 Being the proud owner of their first phone is a big responsibility, but it should also be a lot of fun!
-Picking out wallpaper and backgrounds, memorizing their new phone number and connecting with their friends, those are what makes getting a new phone a great adventure.
+Picking out wallpaper and backgrounds, memorizing their new phone number and connecting with their friends, those things are what makes getting a new phone a great adventure.

 Check with your wireless carrier to see about adding protection to your kid’s phones.
 Parents buying their student a tablet or laptop can also protect their purchases (and their wallets) with Asurion protection, available at major retailers.
 Need help setting up parental controls?
-Our tech experts are here to help with that, too.
+Our experts are here to help with that, too.

 *Source: Asurion 2018 Consumer Tech Dependency Survey.
 Asurion partnered with SSI, an online market research fieldwork provider, to survey 1,000 U.S. cell phone users, ages 18-65.
 March 2018.